david-hoze/torah-writing/uman-rosh-hashana/taaluma/english/taaluma-2.md

 >Kokhavei Or – Chochmah U’Binah 20–21

 >**“And regarding the fact that he resolved and took possession of the holy field to water and grow the trees (which are the souls of Israel, referred to by the names ‘field’ and ‘vineyard’)** ... also, that he strives, by means of the wondrous four powers that he possesses, to rescue and to heal all the souls of Israel, and especially, most especially, all those whom he will awaken through an awakening from below — through speech and through action (namely, by giving charity and by reciting the Ten Psalms at his holy gravesite) ...
-And likewise, all the other words of that praise will all be explained as referring to this matter to anyone insightful, in conjunction with the other introductions, as brought in _Likutei Halachot_, Hilchot Hashkamat HaBoker, Halacha 4 — see there. **And the discerning reader will understand on his own that whenever he (Rabbeinu) is not explicitly mentioned there — and similarly in other places in his holy writings, where only a general reference is made to a “tzaddik” — it is because of Darchei Shalom "Kvod Hashem Haster Davar"**”
+And likewise, all the other words of that praise will all be explained as referring to this matter to anyone insightful, in conjunction with the other introductions, as brought in _Likutei Halachot_, Hilchot Hashkamat HaBoker, Halacha 4 — see there. **And the discerning reader will understand on his own that whenever he (Rabbeinu) is not explicitly mentioned there — and similarly in other places in his holy writings, where only a general reference is made to a “tzaddik” — it is because of Darchei Shalom and "Kvod Hashem Haster Davar"**”

 “Pshh...
 One has to read that introduction before studying _Likutei Halachot_,” Shlomo exclaimed.